KenKundert/borg-space/README.rst

 *Borg-Space* is an accessory for `Emborg <https://emborg.readthedocs.io>`_.
 It reports on the space consumed by your *BorgBackup* repositories.
-You can get this information using the *Emborg* *info* command, but there are several reasons to prefer *Borg-Space*.
+You can get this information using the ``emborg info`` command, but there are several reasons to prefer *Borg-Space*.
 First, the *info* command gives a great deal of information, whereas *Borg-Space* only reports the space consumed by the repository, so is much more compact.
 Second, the output message is user